Bahaa87-ux/Bahaa87-ux/README.md

 ![Visual Studio Code](https://img.shields.io/badge/-Visual%20Studio%20Code-05122A?style=flat&logo=visual-studio-code&logoColor=007ACC)&nbsp;

 ### About Me
 Hello, I am Bahaa Montaser, a law student at Helwan University.
-I worked for two years as a graphic designer in advertising and social media designs, gaining experience through courses.
-When I started working, I took courses in e-marketing and learned how to shop for a personal brand.
+I took courses in e-marketing and learned how to shop for a personal brand.
 I am always evolving and doing things the right way, not just designing.
-I am practicing English and aim to be fluent.
 Currently, I am learning programming in web design and problem-solving, aspiring to become a programmer.
 My hobbies include reading, playing war games such as Call of Duty War Zone, and my favorite books are "The Seven Habits of Highly Effective Teens" and "Atomic Habits".